lovebhatia/react-vfjh9u/ReactHooks/SpeedTypingGame/read.md

  *    a lot of extra work.
  *
- *    Warning: there will be a bug in this, but we'll tackle that next */
+ *    Warning: there will be a bug in this, but we'll tackle that next
+  * 3. Make it so the effect won't run if the time is already at 0

+ */
  */